atlassistant/pytlas/docs/writing_skills/metadata.rst

   # Here the function register will be called with a function used to translate
   # a string.
+  # If you prefer, you can also returns a `pytlas.skill.Meta` instance.

   @meta()
   def register(_): return {